ser888gio/ser888gio/README.md

 ### <div align="center">I'm Sergio, an AI engineer 👨‍💻 with passion and eager to learn in real world project 🚀</div>

-- 🔭 I’m currently working on [PDF Chatbot](https://github.com/ser888gio/pdf-uploader)
+- 🔭 I’m currently working on [Glosses] - a platform that enables active reading and helps learning from books.

-- 🌱 I’m currently learning creating SW that implements AI, specifically working with LangChain stack.
+- 🌱 I’m currently learning Agent Harnessing, developing in pi.dev and native development.

-- ❓ Got any questions?
-Let's connect and work together.

-- ⚡ Fun fact: I wish we invent Skynet so we get rid of stand-ups

 <br/>